smart-on-fhir/bulk-data-client/README.md

 - *boolean* **`ndjsonValidateFHIRResourceCount`** - If the server reports the file `count` in the export manifest, verify that the number of resources found in the file matches the count reported by the server.
 - *boolean* **`addDestinationToManifest`** - The original export manifest will have an `url` property for each file, containing the source location.
 It his is set to `true`, add a `destination` property to each file containing the path (relative to the manifest file) to the saved file.
 This is ONLY used if `saveManifest` is set to `true`.
 - *boolean* **`forceStandardFileNames`** - Sometimes a server may use weird names for the exported files.
 For example, a HAPI server will use random numbers as file names.
 If this is set to `true` files will be renamed to match the standard naming convention - `{fileNumber}.{ResourceType}.ndjson`.
-- *boolean* **`downloadAttachments`** - If this is set to `false`, external attachments found in `DocumentReference` resources will not be downloaded.
+- *boolean | "try"* **`downloadAttachments`** - If this is set to `false`, external attachments found in `DocumentReference` resources will not be downloaded.
 The `DocumentReference` resources will still be downloaded but no further processing will be done.
+If set to "try" the client will try to download the attachments but it will ignore download errors (although those errors will still be logged).
+Defaults to `true`.
 - *number* **`inlineDocRefAttachmentsSmallerThan`** - In `DocumentReference` resources, any `attachment` elements having an `url` (instead of inline data) and a `size` below this number will be downloaded and put inline as base64 `data`.
 Then the `size` property will be updated and the `url` will be removed. **Ignored** if `downloadAttachments` is set to `false`!
     - To always disable this, set it to `0`
     - To always enable this, set it to `Infinity` (bad idea!)